How Amazon Buy with Prime Impacts the DTC Customer Experience

 If only it were that easy.

-Unfortunately, Amazon Buy with Prime is a much better deal for Amazon than it is for DTC sellers, and it’s all in the way BWP will impact your customer experience and ability to retain loyal buyers.
+Unfortunately, Amazon Buy with Prime is a much better deal for Amazon than it is for DTC Sellers, and it’s all in the way BWP will impact your customer experience and ability to retain loyal buyers.

 While Amazon is laughing its way to the bank, it will be interrupting your customer experience at every step of the journey.